kimny817/allenNLP/README.md

 * [allennlp](https://github.com/allenai/allennlp/) (0.8.2)

 ### Model
-This model treats each sentence as a sequence of characters (spaces are included in the sequence).
-Each character takes a binary label of "U" if uppercase and "L" if lowercase.
-For example, the word `tRuEcasIng` would take the labels `LULULLLULL`
+This model treats each sentence as a sequence of words.
 We encode the sequence using a bidirectional LSTM with 2 hidden layers, 50 dimensional character embeddings (input), 150 dimensional hidden size, and dropout of 0.25.

 ### Scoring
 A cautionary note is in order.
-The pytorch model optimizes for _character level_ F1 score, but it is more common to measure on the _word level_.
+The pytorch model optimizes for _word level_ F1 score, but it is more common to measure on the _word level_.
 So, after training a model, get a comparable score using `word_eval.py` (which I copied from [here](https://gitlab.com/raymondhs/char-rnn-truecase/blob/master/word_eval.py))

 For example, to score on the Wiki test data: